nakanokurenai/tagebuch/README.md

 ---
 * Initialized Firebase CLI

-How to detect OWNER_UID in .env
+How to detect OWNER_UID (on `.env`)
 ---
-Deploy only hosting with no OWNER_UID, after open page, try to sign-in, and cheking UID from Firebase Console.
+1. Deploy only hosting with no OWNER_UID
+2. Go `/editor` page.
+3. Sign-in
+4. Check UID at Firebase Console.